siserin/blind9/doc/arm/reference.rst

    If not specified, the default is to allow queries on all addresses.

-.. note:

-   ``allow-query-cache`` is used to specify access to the cache.
+.. note:: ``allow-query-cache`` is used to specify access to the cache.

 ``allow-query-cache``
    Specifies which hosts are allowed to get answers from the cache.
 If